sr39/gizmo-debug/README.md

 No, the code title is not an acronym, I just liked it.
 It refers both to the code's multi-purpose applications and to its historical relationship to GADGET.

-The bitbucket site is where I will post code updates, news, and documentation, so check back regularly.
+The BitBucket site is where I will post code updates, news, and documentation, so check back regularly.
+If you have code issues, feature requests, bugs, or just questions, use the (public) BitBucket issue tracker and wiki pages.

 The main reference for the numerical methods, setting up the code, code policies, branching etc, is the user's guide, available through download on the bitbucket site or at my website:

 http://www.tapir.caltech.edu/~phopkins/Site/GIZMO_files/gizmo_documentation.html